Version control using Subversion

 We recommend using the SVN version control system in the following cases:

 We recommend using Git for Creatio on-site.
-Learn more in a separate article: Version control in Git.
+Learn more: Version control in Git.

 Use the SVN version control system to transfer changes only between development environments.
 Do not use SVN on a pre-production or production environment.
 This can render Creatio inoperable or decrease its performance.